tornupnegatives/uart-spi-bridge/README.md

-# SPI Controller to UART Peripheral Bridge
+# UART to SPI Controller Bridge